KuligKamil/kuligkamil.github.io/_posts/2024-01-28-shine-baby-shine.md

 Dear Kamil,

-Remember that.
+Remember this.
 * Success is a process not outcomes of goals.
-Focus on process.
+Focus on the process.
-  * But deviver staff.
+  * But deliver staff.
 * don't compare to others.
   * But do your staff systematic
 * get some balance.
-  * Start move more.
-Come back for 1 hour walking a day.
+  * Start moving more.
+Come back to walking for per hour a day.
-* if you stumble, miss some day of blog, get up!
+* if you stumble, miss a day of blogging, get up!

 Love,
 KK

 ## ideas
-* TODO: article: Why use ORMS are awesome
+* TODO: article: Why using ORMS are awesome
   * (thanks chatgpt for couple some points, to get draftg),
   * But with examples with code
     * Agenda: